PhotoboothProject/photobooth/README.md

 [FAQ](https://github.com/andi34/photobooth/wiki#faq---frequently-asked-questions)
 before opening a new issue.

+For local testing and development, the docker setup can be used with `docker-compose up --build`.

 ### :mag: Changelog

 Please take a look at the changelog in our [Photobooth Wiki](https://github.com/andi34/photobooth/wiki/changelog).